 Ana sits in front of the makeup mirror and seems a little hyper.
 She can’t decide whether she should apply more gaudy or natural color.
 “I’m a little lost,” she says and laughs.
 Again, a scene is counter-cut in which the corners of her mouth are clearly down and she just looks lost in the face of the various options for makeup.

 Obviously, the whole dramaturgy is focused on Ana, even when she is not in the picture at all.
 Especially in contrast to the hesitant Ana, Dasha looks very clear and concentrated in her preparation.
-Alex is shown playing with his hair: “If the hair sits reasonably, the rest can’t look that bad already.”
-And Romina next to him confirms: “We just have to find such a mixture between hair/make-up – that you can see it, so it doesn’t look like we’re just standing there completely without make-up.
+Alex is shown playing with her hair: “If the hair sits reasonably, the rest can’t look that bad already.”
+And Romina next to her confirms: “We just have to find such a mixture between hair/make-up – that you can see it, so it doesn’t look like we’re just standing there completely without make-up.
 But also not to overdo it.”